Make-School-Courses/SPD-1.1-Introduction-To-Software-Product-Development/README.md

 1. Introduction to Software Product Development & Problem Ideation
     - **Before Class** - think of problems that could be solved with technology
     - **In Class Activities** -
         - "Problem Area" Brainstorm - Our goal as developers is to change the world with technology.
-That starts with understanding the problems in different markets and industries.
+That starts with understanding the problems that affect different markets and industries.
 In class, we'll explore problems that are important to us and start honing in on an area we'd like to further research throughout the course.
-    - **After Class** - make sure your draft blog post is in this link is here,
+    - **After Class** - make sure your draft blog post is in this link is here, continue thinking about problems you'd like to solve with technology.
+Pick your domain here.
 1. Industry Analysis (PEST) & Ideation
     - **In Class Activities** -
         - *Conduct a PEST analysis* - A PEST analysis is used understand the political, economic, social, and technological forces influencing a problem space.
 PEST analysis enables product developers to identify when the timing is ripe or stale for different ideas.
 It thus acts as a useful tool in our journey to understand our problem space and where there is opportunity for us to make an impact.